 If you sell goods or services to another business based within the EU, you do not charge VAT if they have a valid VAT number.
 You can charge at the Portuguese rate of VAT if they do not have a VAT number.

-See the European Commission’s cross-border VAT rules for more information.
+See the European Union’s cross-border VAT rules for more information.

 Corporate tax year in Portugal

 The Portuguese tax year runs from 1 January to 31 December.

 The deadline for completing Portuguese corporate tax returns is usually the end of May the following year.

 How to file your corporate tax return in Portugal

 Portuguese businesses must pay corporate tax in three installments, in July, September, and December.
 These payments on account are usually based on the previous year’s corporate tax assessment.

 Your annual corporate tax return must be submitted online by self-assessment.
 Information on how to fill in the Portuguese corporate tax return form and what is required is available from the Portuguese Tax Authority.